43081j/shadow-dom-utils/README.md

 querySelector('div p');
 ```

-### Cross-boundary selectors
+### Querying children across boundaries

+If you want to match children of a particular node _at any depth_ (i.e. across
-You can match across shadow DOM boundaries by passing an array of selectors:
+shadow boundaries), you can pass an array of selectors:

 ```ts
 querySelector(['div', 'p'], document);